Route design and details

 The 27th of August, the flame disembarked in Genoa, Italy where a ceremony was held in front of the house where Christophe Columbus had lived.
 It left the next day, again by sea, for Spain.

 The 30th of August, the flame reached Barcelona, the city where Columbus had arrived on his return from America.
 On land, it travelled across Spain via Madrid to Palos.
 The last relay leg was run by Cristóbal Colón Carbajal, a direct descendant of Christopher Columbus.
+According to Stratos Klimou (2019), for the Spanish leg of the relay, an additional type of torch, which was different from the four others presented above, was used on certain occasions.

 The flame left the south coast of Spain on 12 September, reaching the Canary Islands on 14 September and, a fortnight later, San Salvador, Bahamas in the same place that Columbus landed in the New World in 1492.